AmosHolland/BattleSheep/README.md

 ## Why?

 I played the game in a board game cafe, and it was kinda neat.
-I made the mistake of suggesting that I could probably write an implementation for the game, since it's fairly simple, and now I'm here
+I suggested that I could make an implementation of the game, since it's fairly simple, unfortunately other people heard me, and now I'm here.